YOUR PET'S ITCHY SKIN

 Itchy skin in the small animal is often more than just a minor annoyance.
 Red, oozing bald patches, rashes, and large expanses of hair loss are unfortunate markers of very real discomfort for which a cause should be sought and specifically dealt with.

 The food allergy is one of the itchiest conditions known to cat and dog.
-Animals eat a variety of processed food proteins, fillers, and colorings which are further processed inside their bodies.
+Animals eat a variety of processed food proteins, flavorings, and colorings which are further processed inside their bodies.
 Proteins may be combined or changed into substances recognized by the immune system as foreign invaders to be attacked.
 The resulting inflammation may target the GI tract or other organ systems but, in dogs and cats, it is the skin that most often suffers from this immunologic activity.

 Many people erroneously assume itching due to food allergy requires a recent diet change of some sort.
 In fact, the opposite is true.